-- (iii) forges or counterfeits any signature upon any writing or other paper, or uses any such signature knowing the same to be forged or counterfeited; or - (3) Who, having charge, possession, custody, or control of any money, or other property of the United States or the Commonwealth, furnished or intended for the armed forces of the United States or the State military forces, knowingly delivers to any person having authority to receive the same, any amount thereof less than that for which he receives a certificate or receipt; or - (4) Who, being authorized to make or deliver any paper certifying the receipt of any property of the United States or the Commonwealth, furnished or intended for the armed forces of the United States or the State military forces, makes or delivers to any person such writing without having full knowledge of the truth of the statements therein contained and with intent to defraud the United States or the Commonwealth;
+(iii) forges or counterfeits any signature upon any writing or other paper, or uses any such signature knowing the same to be forged or counterfeited; or

+(3) who, having charge, possession, custody, or control of any money, or other property of the United States or the Commonwealth, furnished or intended for the armed forces of the United States or the State military forces, knowingly delivers to any person having authority to receive the same, any amount thereof less than that for which he receives a certificate or receipt; or

+(4) who, being authorized to make or deliver any paper certifying the receipt of any property of the United States or the Commonwealth, furnished or intended for the armed forces of the United States or the State military forces, makes or delivers to any person such writing without having full knowledge of the truth of the statements therein contained and with intent to defraud the United States or the Commonwealth;

-shall, upon conviction, be punished as a court-martial may direct.
+shall, upon conviction, be punished as a court-martial may direct. § 6042.
+Larceny and wrongful appropriation.

-Section 1042.
-Larceny and Wrongful Appropriation.-(a) Any person subject to this act who while on a duty status wrongfully takes, obtains, or withholds, by any means whatever from the possession of the true owner or of any other person any money, personal property, or article of value of any kind:
+(a) Offenses defined.-Any person subject to this part who while in a duty status wrongfully takes, obtains, or withholds, by any means whatever from the possession of the true owner or of any other person any money, personal property, or article of value of any kind:

-(1) With intent permanently to deprive or defraud another person of the use and benefit of property or to appropriate the same to his own use or the use of any person other than the true owner, steals such property and is guilty of larceny; or
+(1) with intent permanently to deprive or defraud another person of the use and benefit of property or to appropriate the same to his own use or the use of any person other than the true owner, steals such property, is guilty of larceny; or

-(2) With intent temporarily to deprive or defraud another person of the use and benefit of property or to appropriate the same to his own use or the use of any person other than the true owner, is guilty of wrongful appropriation.
+(2) with intent temporarily to deprive or defraud another person of the use and benefit of property or to appropriate the same to his own use or the use of any person other than the true owner, is guilty of wrongful appropriation.

-(b) Any person found guilty of larceny or wrongful appropriation shall be punished as a court-martial may direct.
+(b) Punishment,-Any person found guilty of larceny or wrongful appropriation shall be punished as a court-martial may direct. § 6043.
+Assault.

-Section 1043.
-Assault.-Any person subject to this act who while in a duty status attempts or offers with unlawful force or violence to do bodily harm to another person, whether or not the attempt or offer is consummated, is guilty of assault and shall be punished as a court-martial may direct.
+Any person subject to this part who while in a duty status attempts or offers with unlawful force or violence to do bodily harm to another person, whether or not the attempt or offer is consummated, is guilty of assault and shall be punished as a court-martial may direct. § 6044.
+Conduct unbecoming an officer and a gentleman.

-Section 1044.
-Conduct Unbecoming an Officer and a Gentleman.-Any commissioned officer who is convicted of conduct unbecoming of an officer and a gentleman shall be punished as a court-martial may direct.
+Any commissioned officer who is convicted of conduct unbecoming of an officer and a gentleman shall be punished as a court-martial may direct.